guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 $value:    'red';
 {% endhighlight %}

-We can use the `$value` variable in the usual way.
+We can use the `$value` variable in the typical way to set the `color` property.
 When Sass compiles, this variable name is substituted for its value "red".

-If we wanted to use the `$selector` variable in the selector, we need to use interpolation as string concattenation with `+` doesn't work and if it did, would be confusing as `+` is also used as an adjacent sibling selector.
+If we wanted to use the `$selector` variable in the selector, we need to use interpolation as string concattenation with `+` doesn't work as `+` is actually used as an adjacent [sibling selector](http://www.atozcss.com/g).

 {% highlight scss %}
 // this won't work